Cruel and Two Casserole Punishment Live in St. Paul

 Sprinkle diced tomato.

-Bailiff Jesse Thorne, please swear the litigant's in.
+Bailiff Jesse Thorne, please swear the litigants in.

+Marin and Mike, please rise and raise your right hands.
 Do you swear to tell the truth, the whole truth, and nothing but the truth?
+So help you, God or whatever.

 Yeah.

+Do you swear?
 Do you swear to abide by Judge John Hodgman's ruling, despite the fact that he's never short of hot dish?

+Yes.
 I do.

+Judge Hodgman, you may proceed.
 Marin and Mike, you may be seated.

-We'll talk later in the van.
+I'll talk later in the van.

 Marin and Mike, you may be seated for an immediate summary judgment in one of your favorites.
+Can either of you name the piece of culture that I obscurely referenced as I entered this courtroom.

-That's less of a dish and a category than a category of hot dish.
+That's less of a dish

+than a category of hot dish.
 Wouldn't you agree, Mike?
+I do.

 What is your guess?
+Taco tater-tot hot dish.

+Two good guesses.
 Neither of them exactly wrong, but neither of them indeed exactly right.

 For indeed the dish, the recipe that I read was for a dish called turkey taco tot hot dish.

+I feel like you're all just naming songs from Jerome Kern musicals.
 And what's more, neither of you named the creator of that recipe.

+Mike?
+Tim Waltz.
 It is Governor Tim Waltz.

-which he developed in 2016 for Al Franken's annual Minnesota congressional delegation hot dish cook-off it was his third time winning in six years
+which he developed in 2016 for Al Franken's annual Minnesota Congressional Delegation Hot Dish Cook Off.
+It was his third time winning in six years.

-which also was turkey but not taco themed and beat out in 2016 Senator Amy Klobuchar's Babe the Brew Ox Steak and Ale hot dish and Al Franken's own Land of 10,000 calories hot dish.
+which also was turkey but not taco themed.
+And beat out in 2016, Senator Amy Klobuchar's Babe the Brew Ox Steak and Ale hot dish and Al Franken's own Land of 10,000 calories hot dish.

 Which of these is a former professional comedy writer?

-In any case, it sounds God or whatever damn delicious to me.
+In any case, it sounds God or whatever, damn delicious to me.
+I'm going to be making it.

 In the meantime, we have to hear this case.
+Now, who seeks justice in this situation?
+I do.

 Maren, what is the justice that you seek?

 That he can't eat my dishes that I bring to a potluck if he's going to disagree with me about my strategy.
+Okay, tell me about this neighborhood potluck.

 It says here in my notes that your neighborhood potluck at your block party, it's a real mess.
+The whole thing is a real mess.

 I ask you to explain and don't be Minnesota nice about it, please.

-Everyone here knows that's when you have your block party.
+That's when you have your block party.

 And

+what is that?
 I don't know what that is.

-It is a night out nationally in which
+It is a night out nationally.

-it's definitely something that everyone knows nationally, like the two of us.
+It's definitely something that everyone knows nationally, like the two of us.

 Are you sure it's not regional night out?